-Ahmedabad, 7th biggest city in India
+Ahmedabad Smart City, 7th biggest city in India

 Cities appear and disappear only to reappear in the tableaux of Indian civilization.
 The historic City of Ahmedabad was founded in the surge of Islamic conquests that had swept through India.
 It was established in 1411 AD by a noble, Ahmed Shah, who had rebelled against his overlords in Delhi.
-The new rulers of Gujarat, keen on establishing their superiority in the material realm, had undertaken a frenzied program of building activities in their new capital of Ahmedabad.
+The new rulers of state of Gujarat, keen on establishing their superiority in the material realm, had undertaken a frenzied program of building activities in their new capital of Ahmedabad.
 Their model was the impressive Hindu architecture of the previous centuries, which they wanted to outshine.
 After one and a half centuries, the ‘Sultanate Architecture’ of Ahmedabad was considered a high point of world architectural heritage.
 This architecture, along with the Jain, Swaminarayan, and Hindu temples of the city, is a veritable safari of monumental architecture which attracts lovers of beauty from across the world to the city.

 The architecture and the design of the new town of Ahmedabad, a walled town situated on the River Sabarmati, was a continuation of the Hindu building traditions by other means.
 These ‘other means’ were the new stylistic elements brought in by the new rulers.
 The city lies close to an older Solanki trading center, on the 371 km long river Sabarmati.
 That it was the seat of a splendorous court is testified by a French traveler, Taverniere, who had visited the town in the eighteenth century describing it as “the headquarters of manufacturing, the greatest city in India, nothing inferior to Venice for rich silks and gold stuffs curiously wrought with birds and flowers.”